White Flowers: A Comprehensive Guide

 Gardening Tips

-- Sunlight: Most white flowers require at least six hours of sunlight.
-Some varieties can tolerate partial shade.
+- Sunlight: Most need at least six hours of sunlight.
+Check individual varieties for shade tolerance.

-- Fertilizing: Use a balanced fertilizer to promote healthy growth and blooming.
+- Fertilizing: A balanced fertilizer promotes healthy growth and consistent blooming.

 Seasonal Care